alan-turing-institute/sqlsynthgen/docs/source/tutorials/loan_applications.rst

        )
        ...

-We'll need to recreate the ``ssg.py`` file, the destination database and the data
+We'll need to recreate the ``ssg.py`` file, the destination database and the data:

 .. code-block:: console